October 15, 2019 Bianca Altomare

 In late 2019, the online marketing scene is constantly becoming more saturated by traditional marketing tactics we have all over seen now.
 Consumers are finding it harder to trust brands they aren’t familiar with, as many are taking a new approach and presenting their products in a more modern way.

-It’s not hard to realize that in this day and age digital is a must, and if your brand isn’t moving forward with this digital evolution, you aren’t benefitting to your fullest potential with the resources, we have available at our fingertips.
+It’s not hard to realize that in this day and age digital is a must, if your brand isn’t moving forward with this digital evolution, you aren’t benefiting to your fullest potential with the resources available at your fingertips.

 Influencer Marketing is a form of marketing that is being used more frequently by businesses to extend a message to the influencer’s followers, one post by an influencer can reach thousands of people around the world.
 An influencer is someone who represents a product or service as a brands advocate, where they are paid to post content through photos and videos or messages that will impact the behaviour of their social following to have them more enticed into making a purchase.

-This form of marketing is beneficial because their followers trust recommendations and reviews by their peers and influencers are looked up to by them.
-Think of it, you are more likely to purchase a pair of runners that you’ve seen your favourite athlete promote.
+This form of marketing is beneficial because an influencer’s followers trust recommendations and reviews by their peers and influencers are looked up to.
+Think about it: are you more likely to purchase a pair of runners that you’ve seen your favourite athlete promote?

 *Photo sourced from Digimind